-Other symbols say nothing about the origin or waste phase of the packaging, but convey a different message, such as Packaging Identification Codes.
+Other symbols say nothing about the origin or waste phase of the packaging, but convey a different message, such as Packaging Identification Codes (only available in Dutch).
 These symbols make it possible to identify materials and distinguish different types of plastics, for instance.
 Another example is the Grüne Punkt symbol, which shows that a foreign producer paid to have the packaging processed in the waste phase.

 A closer look